Class Profile: The Ultimate HIIT—Teaching With Power

 This profile has been a project of love for me and has been in the works for a long time.
-I have heard from so many instructors that they weren’t sure how to use a power meter, or even if they do know, what power level their riders should be aiming for.
-Even those who understand power training zones have said that they can’t do FTP testing (the full 20-minute functional threshold power test) because their classes are too diverse or they feel the tests are too hard.
+I’ve heard from countless instructors who feel unsure about how to use a power meter, or—even if they know how—aren’t confident about what power levels their riders should target.
+Others who do understand training zones have shared that they struggle to do a full FTP test with their classes, either because their riders are too diverse in ability or because the traditional 20-minute functional threshold power test feels intimidating.

 Yes, Joyce.
 I give several suggestions for shortening this profile in the PDF download.
 I’m trying to do that for all profiles now, since there is such a wide range of class lengths out there.